nikp712/Employee-satisfaction-survey-analytics/README.md

 ---

 ## Key Insights
-- Years worked varies significantly by occupation.
+- Years worked vary significantly by occupation.
 - Gender and rich work experience play roles in promotion likelihood.
-- Age and occupation are significant predictors for total work years.
+- Age and occupation are significant predictors of total work years.
 - Outliers in years worked were detected for further review.

 ---